Friday, January 9, 2009

 In a recipe called Peach Pot Pie, she commented: "Peach pot pie, or cobler as it is often termed, should be made of clingstone peaches, that are very ripe, and then pared and sliced from the stones."
 At the end of the recipe, she added: Eat it warm or cold.
 Although it is not a fashionable pie for company, it is very excellent for family use..."
 While cobbler is indeed a fine dish for families, all the company I’ve served it to has also been thrilled with this succulent, richly flavored homespun treat!

-The best recipe for peach cobbler I've ever eaten was one baked for me by Jean Jennings of Mountain View, Arkansas.
+The best recipe for peach cobbler I’ve ever eaten was one baked for me by Jean Jennings of Mountain View, Arkansas.
 Her recipe is one of 150 I collected and feature in my latest cookbook, The All-American Dessert Book.
-For more on the book and some recipes, see the Nifty Stuff page, my recipe archives, and the Dessert Book page.
+For some fine cobbler recipes, see my traditional blackberry version or raspberry crumble-crust cobbler here.